UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

     :lines: 28
     :lineno-start: 28

-Then we have to tell our *example_gz_robot* package to use our sdf file.
+ for the sake of this tutorial you don't need to know or understand .sdf files beyond the two highlighted lines.Then we have to tell our *example_gz_robot* package to use our sdf file.

 This is simple modification of Launch file ``simulation_bringup.launch.py``in line 41.